polizoto/align_transcript/README.md

 # align_transcript
-The Align_Transcripts script segments an edited plain text file into "caption-ready" chunks and aligns it with audio, using Aeneas.
+These scripts segment edited plain text files into "caption-ready" chunks and align them with audio files, using Aeneas.
 The result is an SRT file.

 NOTE: If you are just starting a captioning workflow for YouTube videos, we recommend using the YouTube.sh script to download the auto-Captions from YouTube https://github.com/polizoto/auto_captions_dl .
 That script will download the auto-captions (a "raw" transcript) which you can then edit before running Align_Transcripts.sh.